YairHalberstadt/fluentlang/README.md

 6. Come up with design proposals for: Discrimated Unions, Generics, error handling (exceptions?, result types?)
     - Design proposals should be created as issues on this repository with the heading "Proposal:".
 E.g. "Proposal: design for Discriminated Unions".
 7. [Improve diagnostic messages](https://github.com/YairHalberstadt/fluentlang/issues/7)
+8. Create Blazor WebIDE - this is a big task, but completely seperate from the main development, and so perfect for anyone who knows web development well.